symbol/symbol-docs/source/guides/overview.rst

 Open ``java`` folder with your favourite IDE.

-Find the example, and run it as a JUnit Test.
+Find the example and run it as a JUnit Test.

 .. |guides-repository| raw:: html